sundarep-ai/TEFEvaluator/README.md

 **Authentication**: All protected endpoints require `Authorization: Bearer <token>` header. **Login or Register**: Create an account or use the test account (`testing` / `testing`)
 2. **Generate Questions**: Use AI to generate authentic TEF Canada prompts or paste your own
 3. **Practice Writing**: Complete both Task A (narrative continuation) and Task B (opinion letter)
-4. **Get AI Feedback**: Receive detailed evaluation with scores, corrections, and recommendations
+4. **Get AI Feedback**: Receive detailed evaluation with scores, corrections, and recommendations, and an improved answer
 5. **Track Progress**: Review your submission history and improvement over time

 ### Writing Tasks